JingChen23/Summary_Program_Software_Design/README.md

 4. Learn how to do object oriented software design.

 ## Expected Result
-1. Design the schema of a database table, and apply the reasonable datatype for each variable.
+1. Design the schema of a database table, and apply the reasonable datatype for each field.
 2. Design Python class which could be the data object, to help load the information we fetch from the database.
 3. Design APIs, to help people not need to interact with database directly, they can simply call the API to get the result they want.